-A nutrient-dense, lipid-forward diet that supports cell membrane health incorporates:
+A nutrient-dense, lipid-forward diet that combats cell leakage by supporting cell membrane health incorporates:

 - Bioavailable animal protein, which the body is able to breakdown into amino acids and reform into the proteins it needs

 - Cooked and raw cruciferous/green veggies to tolerance.
-While the current trend is to eat loads of broccoli, spinach, and kale everyday, some people have difficulty digesting these vegetables, so they may be adding more burden to your body than help.
+While the current trend is to eat loads of broccoli, spinach, and kale every day, some people have difficulty digesting these vegetables, so they may be adding more burden to your body than help.
 Find a level that works for you and check oxalate content which can be eaten in moderation.

 - Non-glutinous grains to tolerance.
 Again, everyone is different, and you may be able to more easily digest certain grains, nuts, and seeds when they are soaked and/or sprouted.